What will the Maryborough and District Hospital redevelopment deliver?

 Wherever possible, noise generating activities will be scheduled during normal working hours.

 Some out-of-hours works may be required throughout construction and will be subject to After Hours Permits being granted by the Council.
-Neighbouring residents and businesses will be notified in this instance.
+Neighbouring residents and businesses will be contacted.